-Sleep apnea is a chronic condition that doesn’t just affect you as an individual; it also impacts your sleep partner and increases your risk of other medical problems.
+Sleep apnea in Nashville, TN is a chronic condition that doesn’t just affect you as an individual; it also impacts your sleep partner and increases your risk of other medical problems.
 If you suffer from a sleeping disorder or chronic snoring, an oral appliance may be the answer you’ve been looking for.

-A high percentage of sleep apnea and sleep disordered breathing cases are related to your orofacial anatomy.
+A high percentage of sleep apnea and sleep-disordered breathing cases are related to your orofacial anatomy.
 For instance, the soft tissues at the back of the throat can collapse against each other when you’re laying down to sleep, blocking off oxygen flow.

 Rather than uncomfortably forcing air through your airway with a CPAP machine, you can consider wearing an oral sleep appliance that:

 Is everyone a candidate for an oral sleep appliance?
-No. If you’re being treated by a physician but are CPAP intolerant, or you suspect that you have a form of obstructive sleep apnea (OSA,) we recommend that you schedule a consultation or study for sleep apnea in Nashville, TN.
+No. If you’re being treated by a physician but are CPAP intolerant, or you suspect that you have a form of obstructive sleep apnea (OSA,) we recommend that you schedule a consultation or study for sleep apnea in Nashville, Tennessee.
 After all of the information has been assessed, Nashville Dental Center can work with your sleep physician or pulmonologist to find out if an oral appliance is ideal for your situation.

-During your dental exam, our sleep apnea dentist in Nashville, TN will assess for oral signs of a sleeping disorder.
+During your dental exam, our sleep apnea dentist in Nashville will assess for oral signs of a sleeping disorder.
 These include things like flat, worn teeth, a wide neck circumference, and prominent jaw muscles.
 If you need a referral for a sleep study, we are happy to arrange one for you.

 Treatment for sleep apnea can save your life.
 If you’re struggling with chronic fatigue, depression, weight gain, or are CPAP intolerant, schedule a consultation at Nashville Dental Center to find out how we might be able to help.